• Blogs

 At COP28, a LAC Regional Exchange was hosted at the NDC Partnership’s pavilion to continue hosting critical conversations from the perspective of country members.
 The session offered members a vital platform to discuss priorities, support needs and lessons learned in climate action.
 It also allowed the Support Unit to gather informal feedback on the Partnership model, knowledge gaps and opportunities for regional collaboration.

 Countries in the LAC region are actively involved in the NDC Partnership, with 29 out of the 33 sovereign states in the region being members.
 Partnership highlights of the past six years include the provision of over USD16 million to the Climate Action Enhancement Package (CAEP), benefiting more than 20 countries in updating their 2020 nationally determined contributions (NDCs).
-Furthermore, support valued at USD11 million has been extended to 13 countries through the Thematic Call on NDC and LT-LEDS Alignment, Update and Enhancement, aiding in the revision of their 2025 NDCs and the development of LT-LEDS.
+Furthermore, support valued at USD11 million has been extended to 13 countries through the Global Call for NDCs 3.0 & LT-LED, aiding in the revision of their 2025 NDCs and the development of LT-LEDS.

 Additionally, the Partnership has assisted 15 LAC countries in developing NDC implementation frameworks aligned with their NDCs and supported 10 countries in creating NDC Investment Plans or Climate Finance Strategies.
 More than 15 LAC countries have received national capacity-building support through NDC Partnership in-country facilitators.
 To address the support gap (which affects 35% of LAC country requests), the Partnership has provided a further USD5 million in back-stopping support to 17 countries through the Partnership Action Fund (PAF).